 We excluded disutilities from the reference case as they used measurement methods (i.e., EuroQol [EQ-5D] and Assessment of Quality of life [AQoL] instruments) that differed from the rest of the core model utility values, which were derived from the SF-6D survey.
 In a scenario analysis, we used disutilities found in the literature for fractures and deep infections.
 In the model, when a complication occurred in a health state, the state was assigned a disutility value representative of the amount of time individuals would be affected by the complication.
-The resulting QALYs incurred were calculated as the utility value of the current health state, minus the utility value of the complication multiplied by the duration of the complication (representing the disutility).
-For example, to calculate the change in QALYs for an individual who is in the

-"osseointegrated prosthesis" health state and who has a fracture during one model cycle, 0.692 would be subtracted by the result of 0.120 0.5 (with 0.5 representing 6 of 12 months), which would result in a QALY of 0.632.^{24,58} We also tested alternative utility values for the health states in additional scenario analyses.
+The resulting QALYs incurred were calculated as the utility value of the complication (representing the disutility).
+For example, to calculate the change in QALYs for an individual who is in the "osseointegrated prosthesis" health state and who has a fracture during one model cycle, 0.692 would be subtracted by the result of 0.120 \ 0.5 (with 0.5 representing 6 of 12 months), which would result in a QALY of 0.632.
+We also tested alternative utility values for the health states in additional scenario analyses.